Live and work in the Oregon Wilderness!

 Other benefits include: 50% discount on all Opal Creek programs and cabin rentals for you and your immediate family, 50% off Opal Creek merchandise for you and your immediate family, and a schedule that is not your typical 9-5 job.

 Getting Here and Getting Around

 Jawbone Flats is very remote.
 If you choose to bring a vehicle, it is a 2.5 hour drive to Portland, 1.5 hours to Salem, and 1 hour to the nearest grocery store.
-All vehicles are parked at the Opal Creek Trailhead, 3.1 miles from Jawbone Flats.
-As an employee, you can hike or bike the 3.1 miles or coordinate with our gear shuttles for rides and/or transport of belongings.
+All vehicles are parked on site in Jawbone Flats.
 If you do not have a vehicle – and a few of our staff do not – you make fast friends with other employees who have vehicles.
 Initial transportation from PDX airport to Jawbone Flats can be arranged.

 Although the commute to city comforts may be long, the commute to work and play is quite short.
 Your work is a quick walk from your living space, all within the 15 acres of Jawbone Flats.

 For the adventurous: go hiking and backpacking from your doorstep, jump into crystal-clear pools, creek walk up secret streams, and seek out undiscovered places.

 For relaxation: yoga, meditation, reading, napping, and painting all come with a view.